- Does your organisation already support people with dementia, their family or their carers?

 - Would you like to bring the power of personal music to people in your community?

 - Would you like to connect with like-minded organisations, to share ideas and discover new ways to improve your existing services?

 If you answered ‘yes’ to these questions, and the support you provide is free of charge, you should become a Playlist for Life Help Point.
 (Community organisations that charge for services are asked to contact us for further info).

 Hundreds of community organisations around the UK are supporting people to use the power of personal music to help those living dementia by setting up a Playlist for Life Help Point.
 All the training and materials you need to get started are provided absolutely FREE!

 What is a Help Point?

 Sign up to recieve your free Help Point pack and our monthly emails full of free resources, top tips and guidance to make your Help Point a success.
-You will also be elligible for a free Help Point webinar which explains how to share the power of personal music with your community.
+You will also have access to our free Help Point eLearning.
+This course will give you the resources, tools and confidence to share the power of personal music with your community.